 Introduction

 Clustered Regularly Interspaced Short Palindromic Repeats and their associated cas genes (CRISPR-Cas) encode an adaptive immune system that is found in approximately 50% of all bacteria and 90% of archaea (ref).
-CRISPR-Cas confers immunity to phage infection by incorporating phage-derived sequences into CRISPR loci on the host’s genome.
-These loci consist of repeating sequences (“repeats”) of typically around 30 nt in length which are interspaced by variable sequences of a similar length that are phage-derived (“spacers”).
+CRISPR-Cas confers immunity to phage infection by incorporating phage-derived sequences into CRISPR loci on the host genome.
+These loci consist of repeating sequences (“repeats”) which are interspaced by phage-derived sequences (“spacers”), typically around 30nt in length.
 RNA transcripts of CRISPR loci are processed and form a ribonucleoprotein complex with Cas proteins that can recognise and cleave complementary nucleic acid sequences, preventing future infections by the same phage genotype.
 CRISPR-Cas systems are highly diverse, and are currently classified into 2 classes, 6 types and 33 subtypes based on their cas gene composition, gene synteny and CRISPR repeat sequences, with clear differences in the molecular mechanisms of different variant systems (5).

 In some natural environments, bacteria with CRISPR-Cas systems and their phages appear to coevolve over long time periods (Banfield; Price? ; Sundberg).
 However, studying the dynamics of these coevolutionary interactions under controlled laboratory conditions has been difficult due to the scarcity of available model systems.
 Specifically, while many bacteria encode CRISPR-Cas immune systems, the vast majority of these bacteria do not evolve CRISPR-based immunity upon phage or plasmid infection, or do so at such low frequencies that they are detectable only with deep-sequencing approaches and unlikely to significantly contribute to the reciprocal selection between the host and the parasite (refs).
 Currently only two bacterial species have been found to naturally evolve high levels of CRISPR immunity under laboratory conditions, namely Streptococcus thermophilus strains DGCC7710 and LMD-9 (Barrangou 2008; Horvath 2009), and Pseudomonas aeruginosa strain UCBPP-PA14 (Westra Curr Biol).